stnavdeev/stnavdeev.github.io/_pages/about.md

 ---

 <p align="justify">
 My name is Stanislav Avdeev.
-I am a PhD candidate in Economics at the University of Amsterdam and an empirical microeconomist studying human capital, with a focus on education and health.
+I am a PhD candidate in Economics at the University of Amsterdam.
+I am an empirical microeconomist studying human capital, with a focus on education and health.
 In my research, I examine discrimination and diversity in higher education and healthcare, investigating how institutional settings contribute to unequal treatment of women and migrants and how exposure to diversity affects native populations.
 </p>
 <p align="justify">
 In addition to my academic research, I also contribute to policy work at the Amsterdam Health and Technology Institute, where I use causal inference and applied econometric methods to address healthcare challenges and support evidence-based decision-making.